marekhac/HippoPlayerIR/README.md

 * **Bruno Jennrich** - for his great book called "Advanced System Programmer's Guide for the Amiga".
 It gave me a lot of useful informations about serial communication on Amiga.
 BTW.
 I've used some of the Bruno's routines in this project (it's 30 years-old code, but it still rocks! :)
 * **Bartłomiej Węgrzyn (Magnetic Fox)** - for late night coding session of HippoPlayerIR @ AmiPartyXXV.
 * **Michał Żukowski (Rzookol)** - for tips about proper serial port setup
+* **Mingo12** - for notes about remote controllers compatibility and issues with Wireless IR Receiver Module.

 ### License